6 Fantastic Hiking Areas in Phoenix

 Usery Mountain Regional Park is a quiet little hiking oasis in Mesa.
 At just 3648 acres it’s quite small, however, there are plenty of beautiful trails of varying difficulty to enjoy.
 Surprisingly, the area draws little traffic despite being home to more than 20 miles of gorgeous trails.
 Trails range from under a half mile to 7 miles, so there is always something for everyone, regardless of fitness level.
 Usery is home to a number of short treks so you can still get out there early in the morning during the hot months if you want to get in a light workout.
 Any trail you choose will reward you with amazing views of the surrounding mountain ranges.

-There are lots of beautiful Saguaro cacti along every trail, along with numerous other interesting varieties of the exotic desert.
+There are lots of beautiful Saguaro cacti along every trail, along with numerous other interesting varieties of the exotic desert plants.
 Plant life is surprisingly lush for a desert.
-If you are looking to escape the city congestion, Usery Mountain is as good a place as any to do it.
+If you are looking to escape the city congestion, Usery Mountain is as good a place as any to do so.
 The best trail in the park any season is the Merkle Trail.
 It’s short, very scenic, loaded with diverse desert plant life, and offers fantastic views of the mountains including the unique Phoenix air marker.
 Usery also offers an interesting lineup of annual events including fun night hikes, so be sure to check the calendar.

 Dreamy Draw Recreation Area